Glyphostoma polynesiensis

-Glyphostoma polynesiensis is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.
+Glyphostoma polynesiensis, the Polynesian glyphostoma, is a species of sea snail, a marine gastropod mollusc in the family Clathurellidae.

 Description

 The whorls are narrowly obtusely shouldered, longitudinally closely ribbed, transversely striated.
 The outer lip is thickened.
 The anal sinus is large.
 The color of the shell is white.

 Distribution

 This marine species occurs along Lord Hood Island in Western Australia.